Deana Lawson

 Deana Lawson (born 1979) is an American artist, educator, and photographer based in Brooklyn, New York.
 Her work is primarily concerned with intimacy, family, spirituality, sexuality, and Black aesthetics.

 Lawson has been praised for her ability to communicate the nuances of African American experience: "Lawson's oeuvre explores intimacy, affinity, sexuality and relationships.
 She has work held in the International Center of Photography collections.
 Her photographs have been exhibited in a number of museums and galleries including the Museum of Modern Art, Whitney Museum of American Art, and the Art Institute of Chicago.

 A solo exhibition of her work, The Hugo Boss Prize 2020: Deana Lawson, Centropy is on view May 7-October 11, 2021 at the Solomon R. Guggenheim Museum.

 Early life and education

 Lawson was born in 1979 in Rochester, New York.
+She grew up in a large family and her father, Cornelius, was considered the family's photographer.
+Deana has an identical twin sister, Dana, that she has often cited as an inspiration.

 She received her B.F.A. in 2001 in photography from Pennsylvania State University, and her M.F.A. in photography from the Rhode Island School of Design (RISD) in 2004.
 Regarding her second year at Penn State, Lawson said, "I reached an early crossroads—either I was going to continue with a business degree or I was going to jump off that moving train and become an artist.
 I jumped and never looked back."

+In 2008, Lawson worked at the International Center of Photography in an administrative position which allowed her to take free classes at the Center.
+There, she developed her technical abilities for her photography practice.